VinodKandula/payments-demo/README.md

 * _common_: a shared library for all the apps that autoconfigures some useful things (e.g. metric exports).

-* _zipkin_: a Zipkin Stream server for aggregating trace data.

 * _demo_: a really basic REST controller that you can ping and get a "Hello World" message.